Unirep/Unirep/CONTRIBUTING.md

 6. Commit your changes.

-7. Push to your fork and submit a pull request on our `master` branch.
+7. Push to your fork and submit a pull request on our `develop` branch.
 Please provide us with some explanation of why you made the changes you made.
 For new features make sure to explain a standard use case to us.

 ## CI (Github Actions) Tests